 Here are a few good sources to get you started:

 - Content creation with partner brands – if you have brands that you can develop informal or formal partnerships with, then you can produce content (i.e. blogs, video tutorials, guide books, etc…) for one another and link back to your own relevant content.
+Reach out to those people and ensure your link building outreach management goes smoothly.

 - Influencers – social media influencers are a growing platform for small businesses to leverage.
 With large followings that already trust them, influencer reviews (either paid or unpaid) can drive a lot of traffic to your site.